gooseberry/gooseberry.github.io/_games/torchlight-ii.md

 ## Screenshots

-{% include gallery caption="Screenshots from the game." %}
+{% include gallery caption="Torchlight II screenshots from an ASUS Flip C434 running Chrome OS 81 with Crostini." %}

 Torchlight II comes with a linux installer which can be installed with the Linux (Beta) feature of your Chromebook.
 This is the easiest method to install the game.